-Attendances are swelled, often substantially, at certain times of the year such as during Advent - when Evensongs are enhanced services or concerts beginning at 6.30pm - and at Easter and Christmas, or for particular occasions such as Remembrance Sunday and Trafalgar Day.
+Attendances are swelled, often substantially, at certain times of the year such as during Advent - when Evensongs are enhanced services or concerts beginning at 6.30pm - and at Easter and Christmas, or for particular occasions such as Remembrance Sunday.

 We are a very popular choice for memorials and services of thanksgiving - usually 30 a year - for the life and work of those in the media, those in the parish or, indeed, those who came to appreciate the special place that St Bride's held in their lifetime.

 We also host an annual service for the Media industry around the time of Armistice Day, which has proved to be a hugely meaningful occasion for those working in a profession whose future is under threat as never before.

-Our links with four City Livery Companies have flourished, with each of those Companies holding their annual Patronal Services at St Bride's in addition to engaging with the church in other areas such as fund-raising, social partnerships and mutual support.r
+Our links with four City Livery Companies have flourished, with each of those Companies holding their annual Patronal Services at St Bride's in addition to engaging with the church in other areas such as fund-raising, social partnerships and mutual support.

 Every second Tuesday in March, we welcome back the staff, pupils and governors of King Edward's School Witley (which, until the 16th century was situated in this parish), for an annual service of re-dedication in the presence of the Lord Mayor of London and other City officials.
 The Head Boy and Head Girl of the School are invited to join the Guild of St Bride in their year of office.

-Saturday is our usual day for weddings - last year, 22 couples were married here, which is one of the highest numbers in the Diocese of London.
-We are very happy to consider any requests for marriage, but we do require that they engage with the church and its people to the extent that they are entitled to join our Electoral Roll.
+Saturday is our usual day for weddings - last year, 24 couples were married here, which is one of the highest numbers in the Diocese of London.
 Pleasingly, many couples continue to worship with us after their big day and often their children are subsequently baptised into the Church during the Sunday morning Eucharist.